home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 ## Advanced mode

 When connecting with to a self-hosted instance you can connect to the server directly using the following settings:
-- `Username`: you can enter any e-mail address
+- `Username`: Enter the e-mail address configured in your instance or any valid one if auth is disabled
 - `Password`: you can enter any password (as long as it is 6 characters)
 - `REST URL`: http://`SELF_HOSTED_INSTANCE`:8007
 - `MQTT URL`: mqtt://`SELF_HOSTED_INSTANCE`:8883